rohitchauraisa1997/time-capsule-investor/README.md

         python3 stock.py
         ```

     d.
-For using kiteconnect apis need to generate the access_token. use /server/kiteapis/notebooks/gen_access_token.ipynb [create venv in local and  just run the cells].. ** need to have paid api access to kiteconnect apis.
+For using kiteconnect Apis need to generate the access_token. use /server/kiteapis/notebooks/gen_access_token.ipynb [create venv in local and  just run the cells].. ** need to have paid api access to kiteconnect apis.

         ```
         [Video reference to understand how login works in kiteconnect apis]